A Deep State-Space Model Compression Method using Upper Bound on Output Error: Numerical experiments

 \section{Numerical experiments}

-In this section, based on the output error bound derived in Section~\ref{sec:error_analysis} and the proposed method described in Section~\ref{sec:proposed_mor}, we construct compressed models for the IMDb task of the Long Range Arena (LRA) dataset~\cite{tay2021long}.
-The compression pipeline for Deep SSMs follows the procedure in Section~\ref{subsec:mor_based_compression}.
-In particular, unlike existing approaches~\cite{ezoe2024model, forgione2024model, gwak2024layer, sakamoto2025compression}, we first solve~\eqref{eq:opt_original} on the pretrained state-space blocks to obtain reduced models that decrease the upper bound on $e_{\xi}$ defined in~\eqref{eq:exi}, and then perform retraining to obtain the final compressed models.
-The implementation used in this study is based on the code available at~https://github.com/lindermanlab/S5.
+Based on the output error bound derived in Section~\ref{sec:error_analysis} and the proposed method described in Section~\ref{sec:proposed_mor}, we construct compressed models for the IMDb task of the Long Range Arena (LRA) dataset~\cite{tay2021long}. \tblack{In particular, we solve~\eqref{eq:opt_original} on the pretrained state-space blocks to obtain reduced models that decrease the upper bound on $e_{\xi}$ without retraining.} The implementation used in this study is based on the code available at~https://github.com/lindermanlab/S5. \tblack{We also report additional results on WikiText-103 in Appendix~\ref{app:wikitext103}.}

 For pretraining, we build a large model using the Deep SSM described in Section~\ref{sec:problem_setting}.
-The main hyperparameters are summarized in Table~\ref{tab:experiments}, and other hyperparameters are set according to \cite{smith2023simplified}.
-Furthermore, during training and inference, a linear state-space model discretized by zero-order hold is used.
-With this configuration, the model has 207,490 trainable parameters, and the accuracy on the IMDb task reached 86.66\%.
+We set $n=128$, $m=64$, $c=1$, $L=4096$, $\xi=4$, and the number of epochs to $30$, while the other hyperparameters are set according to \cite{smith2023simplified}.
+During training and inference, linear SSMs discretized by zero-order hold are used.
+With this configuration, the pretrained model has 207,490 trainable parameters and achieves 86.66\% test accuracy on the IMDb task.

-We next construct reduced models using the existing MOR methods and Algorithm~\ref{alg:disc_cascade_tlh2_lqo_grad_short}.
-For Algorithm~\ref{alg:disc_cascade_tlh2_lqo_grad_short}, we choose the reduced models obtained by the discretized version of~\cite[Algorithm~1]{song2024balanced} or~\cite[Algorithm~1]{zulfiqar2024time} as the initial points.
-For hyperparameters of Algorithm~\ref{alg:disc_cascade_tlh2_lqo_grad_short}, please refer to Table~\ref{tab:experiments}.
-As shown in Table~\ref{tab:experiments}, we compare the following MOR methods: Time-Limited Balanced Truncation (TLBT)~\cite{song2024balanced}; Time-Limited $H^2$ model reduction (TLH2)~\cite{zulfiqar2024time}; Algorithm~\ref{alg:disc_cascade_tlh2_lqo_grad_short} initialized by TLBT~\cite{song2024balanced}; Algorithm~\ref{alg:disc_cascade_tlh2_lqo_grad_short} initialized by TLH2~\cite{zulfiqar2024time}.
-Furthermore, we present the results obtained by adopting different values of $r$ at each layer to achieve a smaller objective value for~\eqref{eq:opt_original}.
-Note that when using TLH2, the initial point employed the output from TLBT rather than a random stable system.